CC21-EDW/workflow-control-center/README.md

 # Workflow Control Center

+This web app is used to manage workflows.
 This project is built using Spring Boot to provide a REST API for an Angular application.

 ## Run the App